muazhari/social-media-rag/README.md

 - Input Beeper Matrix Credentials.
 - Input Room ID(s).
 - Input settings.
-- Click on the "Sync" button in the sidebar.
+- Click on the "Sync" button.

 ### 5. Question and Answer.
 - Input your query in the text box.